+\textbf{Comparison with ControlNet-style Model} To validate the effectiveness of our customized text encoder against other forms of feature guidance, we fine-tune a representative ControlNet-style SDXL model, i.e., GlyphControl~\cite{yang2023glyphcontrol}, and report results in Table \ref{tab:compare_controlnet}.
+We can see that our Glyph-SDXL significantly performs better, and the performance gap increases with a larger number of characters.
+This indicates that the ControlNet-style model, conditioned on rendered text masks, suffers from fundamental limitations when handling paragraph-level dense visual text.

+\textbf{Comparison with Aligning Directly with SDXL Latent Space} We compare our approach with directly aligning with SDXL's latent space, i.e. using SDXL-VAE as the visual encoder.
+As indicated in Table~\ref{tab:compare_vae}, SDXL-VAE is weak at extracting reliable visual text features and lags behind DINOv2 significantly.

-One might question the effectiveness of a basic approach that concatenates the text embeddings from different text encoders.
+\textbf{Ablation on other Text Encoder Fusion Scheme} One might question the effectiveness of a basic approach that concatenates the text embeddings from different text encoders.
 The comparison results are detailed in Table \ref{tab:effect_regionwise}.
 Empirically, we find that this baseline underperforms significantly due to the substantial discrepancies among the text encoders.